acyeh-lab/microbes/scripts/README.md

 ## To search for genome hits:
+**This function counts how many microbial genomes in this folder contain this DNA sequence (on either strand)**
 - Must take into account files being *.fna.gz
 - Also, must search for REVERSE COMPLEMENT as well! (forward genome is arbitrary)